Programme

 Dolors Ortega Arévalo, University of Barcelona, Spain (Moderator)

-15:25-15:45: Coffee Break
+15:15-15:45: Networking Coffee Break

-Melina Neophytou, The International Academic Forum (IAFOR), Japan (Moderator)
+Melina Neophytou, IAFOR, Japan (Moderator)

 Location: Hotel Barcelona Condal Mar Affiliated by Meliá